Updated 18th December 2018

 Review of Draft

-The draft submission version is available on the Latest Draft page. it will be replaced by the submission version when the Borough deliberations as mentioned above are complete and the plan actually submitted
+The draft submission version is available on the Latest Versions page. it will be replaced by the submission version when the Borough deliberations as mentioned above are complete and the plan actually submitted

 See news page for more information.